Summary

 ORDER BY e.name, hour;

-Notice how each query seamlessly combines metadata filters (facility name, manufacturer, production line, sensor type) with time-series operations (time ranges, aggregations, percentiles).
-This is the primary advantage of the PostgreSQL + TimescaleDB pattern — a single SQL statement can traverse the entire data model.
+Each query seamlessly combines metadata filters (facility name, manufacturer, production line, sensor type) with time-series operations (time ranges, aggregations, percentiles).
+This is the principal advantage of the PostgreSQL + TimescaleDB pattern: a single SQL statement can traverse the entire data model.

-When InfluxDB is already part of your stack, or when write throughput exceeds what PostgreSQL can handle (generally above 500K inserts/second on a single node), a split architecture makes sense.
-Metadata stays in PostgreSQL, time-series goes to InfluxDB, and your application performs the JOIN.
+When InfluxDB is already part of the stack, or when write throughput exceeds what PostgreSQL can handle (generally above 500,000 inserts per second on a single node), a split architecture is appropriate.
+Metadata remain in PostgreSQL, time-series move to InfluxDB, and the application performs the JOIN.

 import asyncpg